We invite current and former US Women’s National Team members to the Academy to coach and inspire our athletes.

 About Morgan

 Morgan Brian Gautrat played four years of Soccer at the University of Virginia.
 While with the Cavaliers, she scored 41 goals and recorded 43 assists.
 Morgan won the MAC Hermann Trophy in both 2013 and 2014, becoming the fourth women’s player to win the award in consecutive years.
 She then went on to be selected first overall in the 2015 NWSL College Draft by the Houston Dash.
-Gautrat was traded to KC Current for the 2023 NWSL season.
+Gautrat was traded to the Kansas City Current for the 2023 NWSL season and then to the Orlando Pride ahead of the 2024 season.
 At only 22 years old, she became the youngest member of the USA’s 2015 Women’s World Cup-winning team.
 Brian was named to the 2016 CONCACAF Women’s Olympic Qualifying Best XI and won the Golden Ball for best player.
 She went on the play with the USWNT at the 2016 Rio Olympic Games.
 She was also a part of the 2019 Women’s World Cup winning team.

 U.S. Woman’s National Team member Andi Sullivan spent opening day of Session 5 at Berky in 2019.
 After eating lunch with the campers, she answered questions, took photos with every cabin, and spent the entire first session on the field with the campers.